 Erected by Frontier Military Historic Byway (Kansas Byways).

 Location.
 37° 50.576′ N, 94° 42.347′ W. Marker is in Fort Scott, Kansas, in Bourbon County.
 Marker is at the intersection of Old Fort Boulevard and Main Street, in the median on Old Fort Boulevard.
+Marker is adjacent to Skubitz Plaza.
 Touch for map.
-Marker is adjacent to Skubitz Plaza.
 Marker is in this post office area: Fort Scott KS 66701, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Sites and People of Fort Scott (here, next to this marker); Gordon Parks (here, next to this marker); Fort Scott Yesterday (a few steps from this marker); Sutler Store (within shouting distance of this marker); Medal of Honor (within shouting distance of this marker); Civil War Town (within shouting distance of this marker); Star Clothing House (within shouting distance of this marker); Fort Gardens (within shouting distance of this marker).
 Touch for a list and map of all markers in Fort Scott.